cpixton/cpixton.github.io/_pages/about.md

 permalink: about.html
 ---

-I am a PhD candidate in the [Operations Research Center](http://orc.mit.edu/) at the Massachusetts Institute of Technology, where I work with Professor [David Simchi-Levi](http://slevi1.mit.edu/).

-Currently, I am exploring statistics and optimization problems at the interface of marketing and operations management.

-I also work with PillPack, Inc., a Somerville-based pharmacy, on both production optimization and customer lifetime value analysis.
+I am an assistant professor of supply chain analytics in the [Marriott School of Business](https://marriottschool.byu.edu) at Brigham Young University.

-Before coming to MIT, I studied Mathematics at Brigham Young University.
-There I was fortunate to work with Professor Robin Roundy, who gave me my main introduction to Operations Research.
+Prior to coming to BYU, I got my PhD in the [Operations Research Center](http://orc.mit.edu/) at the Massachusetts Institute of Technology under Professor [David Simchi-Levi](http://slevi1.mit.edu/).
+For my undergrad, I studied Mathematics at Brigham Young University.
+I was fortunate to work with Professor Robin Roundy, who gave me my main introduction to Operations Research.

+Research interests include:

+* Algorithms for pricing and assortment optimization
+* Hospital operations management
+* Sustainable Energy

-Here's a link to my [CV](/assets/pdfs/Pixton_CV.pdf).
+Here's a link to my [CV](/assets/pdfs/2020_01_Pixton_CV.pdf).